Updated: Sep 21

 So let’s go back to our curfew example using the CPSA.
 What might be an alternative to unilaterally setting a rule that, “Curfew is 11:00”?
 Dr. Greene would suggest that you collaborate with your kids on setting standards for your house and family.
 Allow them to hear what is behind your thinking, and allow them to share their own points of view.

-Now, to be clear, this is ONLY a discussion, essentially a collection of the information.
+Now, to be clear, this is ONLY a discussion, essentially a collection of information.
 It is not the time for a decision to be rendered, and it is certainly not a negotiation with your children.
 Rather, think of it as both a time for you to investigate your child’s mind, as well as an opportunity for your child to articulate his or her own thoughts and gain clarity.
 Emotional outbursts are often caused by the frustration of unclear thoughts.
 Our brains cannot problem-solve as well during times of frustration, so a calm and reasonable discussion of the merits of the curfew for information only is a safe place to start.
 After all of the information is collected, you can decide on a curfew that has considered all points of view.
 While the solution may require some give and take, you are much more likely to get cooperation from your child.
 Where there is cooperation, there is less conflict, disrespect, and disruption.
-And think about what you are doing for your kids by modeling those skills that those of us with ADHD lack like, perspective evaluation, flexible thinking, time management, and emotional regulation.
+And think about what you are doing for your child by modeling those skills that those of us with ADHD lack like perspective evaluation, flexible thinking, time management, and emotional regulation.

 Won’t compromising with children enable narcissism and entitlement?